The Footsteps of Jesus

 awarded to him in honor of the victories he had won, exclaimed, "Ah, that it

-soon vanished.
-It floated away like a departing dream.
+pomp soon vanished.
+It floated away like a fleeting dream.
 And so with all

-earthly bliss, its reproach is, that it will not, and can not, continue.
-Had
+earthly bliss — it will not, and cannot, continue.
+Had earthly things a

-earthly things a character of abiding permanence belonging to them, men
+character of abiding permanence belonging to them, men might with some

-might with some semblance of reason make them the first and last objects of
+semblance of reason make them the first and last objects of their desires

-their desires and pursuits.
+and pursuits.
 Such a character, however, they do not possess.
+"The world

-But, O blessed world! and O blessed beings! who, through
+But, O blessed heavenly world! and O blessed beings! who,

-much tribulation have reached it, never will you have mournfully to say,
+through much tribulation have reached it — never will you have mournfully to

-"Ah, that it would continue!"
-This fullness of joy—this unclouded vision of
+say, "Ah, that it would continue!"
+This fullness of joy — this unclouded

-God and the Lamb—this sweet fellowship with saints and angels—this day
+vision of God and the Lamb — this sweet fellowship with saints and angels —

-exulting joy—"Ah, that they would continue!"
-Well, continue they
+transport and exulting joy — "Ah, that they would continue!"
+Well,

-will, you blessed ones! and that forever.
-Eternal ages as they roll their
+continue they will, you blessed ones! and that forever.
+Eternal ages as they

-everlasting rounds, will find you in full, yes, in constantly augmenting
+roll their everlasting rounds, will find you in full, yes, in constantly

-possession of all you now inherit.
-"Your sun shall no more go down, neither
+augmenting possession of all you now inherit.
+"Your sun will never set; your

 In a certain town, some few years ago, at a time of great